mmistakes/minimal-mistakes/_posts/2014-10-22-jekyll-github.md

 comments: true
 ---

-## The page
+## The website(s)

-In the past 4-5 weeks I have been working on my personal webiste(s).
+In the past 4-5 weeks I have been working on my personal webiste(s) in my free time.
+But why have I been doing so?
+And, why would I need a website?
+Both are truly relevant question, but let's deal with the former for now.
+So why would I work on a website?
+Because of the *I am getting self-centered / lonely* (There shall be a post about the connection between lonely and egoist ... you erre left with yourself) issue, or trendy, why not, **good lesson**.

 I started off with [Wix](http://www.wix.com), because in my opinion this is the best free website generator for personal purposes, which features an incredible amount of nice themes and gives you a lot of room for creativity.
 However, I soon realised that one of its disadvantages is its cumbersome approach for blogging.
 So I switched to [Wordpress](https://wordpress.org), arguably the best solution for blogging.
 At this point I realised that I do enjoy the "how to ..." learning process much more than I actually want my website to be done.
 Hence, I started to search for something more challenging, that gives me more freedom rather in the back-end than in the front-end.
 <br><br>
 So I went on the geeky road and found the [Github Pages](https://pages.github.com), hosted by [Github](http://github.com) and powered by [Jekyll](http://jekyllrb.com/).
 After several failed attempts - a vital part of the learning process - I eventually figured how to set up the page, using [Michael Rose's](https://mademistakes.com) [Minimal Mistakes project](http://github.com/mmistakes).
 Now I am convinced that this is a great solution for a personal website and a blog too.
 So, here is a short summary of the project for those who are interested.